 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-I told him that he was not working hard.
+Mary said to Robert, "Let him come, then we shall see."

 ANSWER DOWNLOAD EXAMIANS APP